-The maximum exposure to credit risk amounts to RM17,654,000 (2013: RM10,941,000) representing the outstanding balance of credit facilities of subsidiary companies in which financial guarantees are given by the Company as of the end of the reporting period.
+The maximum exposure to credit risk amounts to RM47,191,490 (2014: RM17,654,000) representing the outstanding balance of credit facilities of subsidiary companies in which financial guarantees are given by the Company as of the end of the reporting period.

-At the end of the reporting period, there was no indication that the subsidiary companies would default on repayment.
+At the end of the reporting period, there was no indication that the subsidiary companies will default on repayment.